Women Rise Up

-- Raise awareness to the broad public about the leadership, roles and assertion of rights of rural women;
+- Raise awareness to the broad public and highlight the leadership, roles and assertion of rights of rural women;

-- Inform and forward rural women’s agenda and demands on food security and agricultural development to various opinion makers and policy makers.
+- Inform and forward rural women’s agenda and demands on food security, food sovereignty, land to the landless and agroecology to various opinion makers and policy makers.

 Plan a collective action or activity any day from October 1 to 16.
 Get together with other women’s group, farmers’ organization, or similar advocacy groups in your country.
 Use the following hashtags: #RuralWomenRiseup #NoLandNoLife when you tweet or share on social media about our work.
 Or submit a short feature story (maximum 150 words) with photos of a rural woman leader or a successful rural campaign to: email@example.com